 In November 2016, voters in Contra Costa County failed to approve Measure X, an additional one-half cent sales tax for transportation improvements.
 The measure lost by a narrow margin.
 It secured 63.45 percent of the votes, which is short of the 66.67 percent voter approval required by state statute.
 A new sales tax ballot measure could be pursued by Contra Costa Transportation Authority once the reasons for Measure X's failure are understood and community concerns are addressed.
-Public input and stakeholders' approval will be required to successfully pursue a new sales tax, which could provide a substantial share of funding for the selected HCT alternative(s).
+Public input, stakeholders' approval will be required to successfully pursue a new sales tax, which could provide a substantial share of funding for the selected HCT alternatives.
+State legislation will be required to increase sales tax rates in excess of current limits in Contra Costa County, because the rate is the maximum required by law.

 If passed, Measure X was expected to generate \$2.9 billion of local funding over 30 years, and West County would have received \$668.3 million or 23.3 percent of the total expected funding.
-The proposed funding distribution is outlined in Table 3-1 below.
-The planned investments which would have been funded by Measure X are listed in Table 3-2 below.
+The proposed funding distribution is outlined in Table 2-1 below.
+The planned investments which would have been funded by Measure X are listed in Table 2-2 below.